Vegan Chocolate Truffles

 • Finely grind the roasted hazelnuts in a food processor.

-• Add the rest of the ingredients and part of the melted chocolate, and blend again until you get a well-combined mixture.
+• Add the remaining ingredients and part of the melted chocolate, and blend until well combined.

 Two images showing a food processor with the truffle ingredients before and after blending.